RichardCochrane/leaderboard/README.md

 ## Running the script

-The script is run with the following files as follows:
+The script can be run with the following files:
 ```
 go run main.go league.go sample_input.txt
 go run main.go league.go sample_input_with_errors.txt